 Copenhagen Zoo may be something that you are interested, with over 3000 animals it will be for sure a nice day.
 I spend an afternoon in the Zoo and I enjoyed it, although I did think the Polar Bear located in the Arctic Ring which is supposed to be the highlight of the Zoo looked unhappy and was doing repetitive movements over and over again. • Entrance DKK 170.

-It is a must of the city where the world-famous Carlsberg Beer is made.
-You get to know the ingredients and even have a taste on some different beers. • Entrance DKK 50.
+It is a must of the city where the world-famous Carlsberg Beer was made in the pass.
+You get to know the ingredients and even have a taste on some different beers. • Entrance DKK 100.

 National Aquarium Denmark – Den Blå Planet

 It is a fun place to spend an afternoon.
 A compilation of all kinds of aquatic animals can be seen here.
 My favourite part was definitely the Amazonas part where butterflies fly all around you. • Entrance DKK 170.

 Hope you like my travel guide, I will keep on update this with my experiences in Copenhagen.

 Leave me a comment on your experiences and suggestions and Pin it for later!

 What’s your experience in Copenhagen?
 Tell me about it!